 Southwest Airlinesâ€™ new cabin refurbishment program, which adds another row of seats to each of the carrier's Boeing 737-700s, will give the airline additional revenue capabilities on each frequency as it reduces the number of aircraft in its fleet.
 The retrofit project, dubbed Evolve, introduces a redesigned, lighter-weight, lower-profile seat, using existing frames, to Southwestâ€™s -700 fleet.
 The project enables the carrier to remove 635 lb.
 (288 kg) from the aircraft while adding six ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Southwestâ€™s New Seating Plan Offsets Drop In Fleet Size".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Southwestâ€™s New Seating Plan Offsets Drop In Fleet Size".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.